 sync; echo 2 > /proc/sys/vm/drop_caches

-3) Finally, if you consider to delete all page Cache, Dentries, and Indoes, you must enter the command as follows:
+3) Finally, if you consider deleting all page Cache, Dentries, and Indoes, you must enter the command as follows:

 sync; echo 3 > /proc/sys/vm/drop_caches